aethercycle/aethercycle-protocol/README.md

 - Token distribution to all protocol components with precise allocations
 - Endowment initialization after receiving exact token amounts
 - Verification of total distribution equals total supply

+### Edge Case & Negative Testing

+- The protocol includes a dedicated edge/negative test suite for AECStakingLP, located at `test/edge/AECStakingLPEdgeCases.test.js`.
+- This suite covers all critical edge cases and negative scenarios, including permissioning, staking/withdrawal limits, tier logic, engine-only functions, and the unreachable emergency pause.
+- All tests are passing, and skipped tests are documented with reasons (e.g., unreachable code or protocol design).

 ### Running Tests